-My name is Peter Michael Bauer (formerly writing under the moniker “Urban Scout”).
-This is the part of my webpage where I am supposed to write in third person about myself so that it sounds as though another person is giving me praise.
-This is meant to trick you, the reader, into thinking I am more important than I actually am, because someone else thinks so.
-I’ve always been bad at lying in that way, so I’m going to do us both a favor and try to be honest, while at the same time telling you what I think is important about myself.
 I consider myself a multi-disciplinary artist and environmental educator.
 I’m a fourth generation Portlander.
 My first merit badge in the Boy Scouts was basketry.
-From there I went on to receive an Eagle Scout rank.
+From there I went on to receive the Eagle Scout rank.
 It was during my years camping with the scouts that I began to yearn for a deeper connection to place.
-At age sixteen, inspired by Daniel Quinn’s book “Ishmael,” I dropped out of high school to travel across the United States and attend Tom Brown Jr.’s Tracker School.
+At the age of sixteen, inspired by Daniel Quinn’s book “Ishmael,” I dropped out of high school and ran away from home to travel across the United States and attend Tom Brown Jr.’s Tracking, Nature Observation and Wilderness Survival School in New Jersey.
 After that I went to Wilderness Awareness School in Washington state, where I attended several Art of Mentoring workshops led by Jon Young.
+Later I was heavily influenced by the works of Joseph Campbell, Derrick Jensen, Nancy Turner, Douglas Deur, M. Kat Anderson, Finisia Medrano, and Martin Prechtel.
 I began blogging about rewilding under the moniker “Urban Scout” in 2004.
 During this time, as Urban Scout (2004 – 2008) I received local press in the The Oregonian, Portland Mercury, Willamette Week, national press in ReadyMade Magazine and international press in Positive Living Magazine (UK) and Chain Reaction (AU) for my efforts to create and promote the culture of rewilding.
-In 2007 I started www.rewild.info (now www.rewild.com), an international online forum dedicated to discussions about rewilding.
-In 2009, after dedicating time to managing the site, I decided to found Rewild Portland, a local non-profit, in order to continue to build a local community of rewilding.
-I love basketry, playing the banjo, and am a fluent speaker of Chinuk Wawa (Chinook Jargon), the Native trade language of the Pacific Northwest.
+In 2007 I created www.rewild.com, an international online forum dedicated to discussions about rewilding.
+In 2008 I published a collection of my blogs into a book, Rewild or Die.
+In 2009, after dedicating so much time to writing and managing the rewild.com site, I founded Rewild Portland.
+Rewild Portland is non-profit organization with the mission of creating cultural and environmental resilience through the education of earth-based arts, traditions, and technologies.
+I love basketry, playing the banjo, and am a fluent speaker of Chinuk Wawa (AKA Chinook Jargon), the Native trade language of the Pacific Northwest and heritage language of the Confederated Tribes of Grand Ronde.
 During the summer of 2012 I attended Lynx Vilden’s Stone Age immersion program.
 I’ve been an environmental educator for over a decade, working with local organizations like Cascadia Wild, Friends of Tryon Creek, Audubon Society, Portland Waldorf, Shining Star Waldorf, Cleveland High School, and am the executive director at Rewild Portland, a non-profit that I founded.
-Aside from running Rewild Portland, I currently work at Shining Star Waldorf School in Portland as an instructor for their Nature Immersion Program.
+I currently serve on the board of the Columbia Basin Basketry Guild.

 As you may imagine, many physical, emotional, social, philosophical and existential difficulties arise as I attempt to rewild myself from a total city slicker born and raised to work as a wage slave in a coffee shop, into the lifestyle of an indigenous hunter-gatherer living off the land in a sustainable way.
 Indigenous children had the abilities to survive in the wilderness without their culture for several weeks at the age of around 9 to 12 years old.
 Unlike those kids, I don’t have the luxury of a million year old sustainable culture to immerse myself in for 9-12 years to prepare myself for such a rite of passage.
 Basically I work towards making an immersion “curriculum” for myself, imitating what I know of hunter-gatherer cultures.
 What I figure out, I teach to others.
 I do not believe a person can take a few lectures on survival or primitive living and then go do it.
 I believe it takes years of practice, generations of committed cultures in fact.
 I have created as close as I can the safety and security children in primitive cultures had while slowly, carefully and respectfully learning to survive without those comforts.